fabioz/startexplorer/README.markdown

 * Launch Explorer via external tools (http://www.eclipsezone.com/eclipse/forums/t77655.html)
   * (-) Cumbersome approach (for my taste)

-To the best of my knowledge, at the time of writing (February 2012), StartExplorer has some unique features that none of its competitors offer:
+To the best of my knowledge, at the time of writing (March 2012), StartExplorer has some unique features that none of its competitors offer (and it has most, if not all, features that its competitors have):

 * Custom commands
 * Comprehensive help in Eclipse